AVGP/360-video-device-orientation-demo/README.md

 1. Run `npm install` in the project directory
 2. Run `npm run build` to build a minified version or `npm run dev` to build unminified and rebuild on changes
+3. Add a 360° video file and name it `test.mp4`.
+Put it in the main directory.
-3. Run a local static webserver and access the files via HTTP
+4. Run a local static webserver and access the files via HTTP

 # Making changes